Support for family members while caring for someone with dementia

 Can family members visit?

 Yes.
-Visitors can come anytime of the day at Group Homes Australia.
-We actively encourage the friends and family of residents to stop by for a visit, to take residents out for lunch, or to spend the afternoon with them at the local shopping centre.
+Visitors can come any time of the day at Group Homes Australia.
+We actively encourage the friends and other family members of residents to stop by for a visit, to take residents out for lunch, or to spend the afternoon with them at the local shopping centre.
+We appreciate that caring for a person with dementia can be challenging.
+Family visits can help people with dementia to maintain a positive mood and create cherished moments, which is why we encourage visits.

 Are your homes secured?